Catholic University of America: 20th century

-Reconstruction and Civil Rights eras

-Despite Washington being a Southern and segregated city when the university was founded, it admitted black Catholic men as students.
+Despite Washington, D.C., being a Southern and segregated city when the university was founded, it admitted black Catholic men as students.
 At the time, the only other college in the District to do so was Howard University, founded for African-American education after the Civil War.
 In 1895, Catholic University had three black students, all from DC.
 "They were simply tested as to their previous education, and this being found satisfactory, no notice whatever was taken of their color.
 They stand on exactly the same footing as other students of equal intellectual calibre and acquirements", according to Keane.
 Conaty, speaking to President William McKinley during a visit on June 1, 1900, said that the university, "like the Catholic Church ... knows no race line and no color line."

-This policy was reversed in 1914, with CUA kowtowing to segregationist policies and commencing denial of admissions to Black students.
+The policy was reversed in 1914, with CUA kowtowing to segregationist policies and commencing denial of admissions to Black students.

-Interwar period

 In 1935, the university's coat of arms was designed by Pierre de Chaignon la Rose.

 A victory parade for the 1936 Orange Bowl champions went up Pennsylvania Avenue on its circular route from Union Station to campus.
 President Franklin D. Roosevelt, "on his way to church, became an unwitting parader, when the march de triumph jammed traffic in front of the White House."

 In 1938, due to the rise of the antisemitic priest Charles Coughlin and not long after Kristallnacht, CUA officials asked CBS and NBC to broadcast an event live from the university campus.
 The broadcast had little effect, participating clerics did not mention Coughlin, and barely mentioned Nazi conduct by name, while offering general support for Jews.

-The university began admitting Black students again in 1936, following protests from Thomas Wyatt Turner, the Federated Colored Catholics and NAACP (both of which Turner co-founded), and the Catholic Interracial Council."By 1939, 40 Black students were enrolled at the University, 31 in the School of Arts and Sciences.
-However, discrimination persisted in extracurricular activities, dining halls, and dorms until the mid-1940s."
+The university began admitting Black students again in 1936, following protests from Thomas Wyatt Turner, the Federated Colored Catholics and NAACP (both of which Turner co-founded), and the Catholic Interracial Council.
+Forty Black students were enrolled by 1939 with most in the School of Arts and Sciences.
+However, Black students continued to experience discrimination at the university with segregation practiced in many parts of the campus until the mid-1940s.

-Law school

-In 1954, Columbus University merged with the law program of CUA to become the Columbus School of Law at the Catholic University of America, after the American Bar Association in 1951 challenged law schools not affiliated with a university.
-The CUA law school was the first professional school of the university.

-Recent history

 The presence of CUA attracted other Catholic institutions to the area, including colleges, religious orders, and national service organizations.
 Between 1900 and 1940, more than 50 international Catholic institutions rented or owned property in neighboring Brookland.
-During the post-World War II years, Catholic University had a dramatic expansion in enrollment, thanks to veterans making use of the G.I.
+Following World War II, Catholic University had a dramatic expansion in enrollment, thanks to veterans making use of the G.I.
 Bill to complete college educations.

-By the early 21st century, the university has over 6,000 students from all 50 states and around the world.
+Law school

+In 1954, Columbus University merged with the law program of CUA to become the Columbus School of Law at Catholic University of America, after the American Bar Association in 1951 challenged law schools not affiliated with a university.
+The CUA law school was the first professional school of the university.